imBAOSS/Dappergram/README.md

 # Dappergram

-[Dapper.life][live link] is a web application inspired by [Instagram][instagram] designed for men's fashion enthusiast.
+[Dapper.life][live link] is a web application inspired by [Instagram][instagram] designed for fashion enthusiasts.
 DapperLife allows users to view, comment, like and follow their favorite users utilizing a Ruby on Rails backend with PostgreSQL database and a React/Redux frontend.

 ## Features Highlight